maurobonfietti/remote-jobs/README.md

 ## 📮 Post a Job:

-[Talk to me](https://www.opentoworkremote.com/contact) if you want to add, remove, or post a featured job.
+[Feel free to connect with me](https://www.opentoworkremote.com/contact) if you want to add, remove, or post a featured job.
+Mail To: <jobs@opentoworkremote.com>

 ## 🌎 Remote Jobs Made Simple: